 Implementing a Power of Attorney

 Talking with loved ones about who will serve as a power of attorney can reduce future family infighting and worries when a loved one becomes ill or incapacitated.
 A healthcare proxy makes decisions on another person’s behalf when they become physically or mentally incapacitated and thus cannot make these choices for themselves.
 Many parents do not want their children to have to make these decisions; however, many children would rather be in charge of their parent’s medical decisions than see an uninterested party make them—or worse, have no one who is able to make these decisions at all.

 Additionally, these documents will often require individuals to specify what treatment they would like to receive and what measures should be taken if they become critically ill.
 This can ensure the designated healthcare proxy that they are making decisions that align with their loved one’s wishes.

 It is understandable that people do not want to think about burdening their loved ones in their old age; however, creating an estate plan now can reduce the stress and last-minute decisions loved ones will have to make on the person’s behalf.
 Experienced estate planning attorneys can help and make the estate planning process even easier.

 Contact a Houston Estate Planning Attorney

 If you or a loved one needs assistance creating an estate plan, reach out to the experienced Houston estate planning attorneys at McCulloch & Miller, PLLC.
 We help individuals beginning the estate planning process, as well advise clients who are interested in making changes to their current estate plan.
 This includes creating wills, retirement planning, tax planning, and trust creation.
-To schedule a free, initial consultation and to speak with one of our knowledgeable attorneys, give us a call today at 713-333-8900.
+To schedule a consultation and to speak with one of our knowledgeable attorneys, give us a call today at 713-333-8900.